MicrosoftDocs/Advertising-docs/BingAds/bulk-service/reporttimeperiod.md

 ---
-title: ReportTimePeriod Value Set ms.service: bing-ads-bulk-service ms.topic: article
+title: ReportTimePeriod Value Set - Bulk ms.service: bing-ads-bulk-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the date range values for the requested performance data in a bulk download.
 ---
-# ReportTimePeriod Value Set
+# ReportTimePeriod Value Set - Bulk
 Defines the date range values for the requested performance data in a bulk download.

 ## Syntax